smidolt/Smidolt/README.md

 - :earth_americas: I’m currently located in Slovenia (Ljubljana)
 - 📫 You can reach me by email - smidolty@gmail.com

-I have <b>4</b> years of experience in IT, during which I’ve gained experience with the following:
+With over <b>4</b>  years of IT experience, I currently specialise in the following technologies:
 <h2 align="center">My Skill Set </h2>
 <h3>Programming Languages:</h3>